13. How to resolve the problem of being afraid of enduring suffering and taking on responsibility in one’s duty

 Words of Almighty God of the Last Days

 Eating and drinking of God’s words, practicing prayer, accepting God’s burden, and accepting the tasks He entrusts to you—all of this is so that there may be a path before you.
 The more burden you have for God’s commission, the easier it will be for you to be perfected by Him.
-Some are unwilling to coordinate with others in service to God, even when they have been called upon; these are lazy people who wish only to revel in comfort.
-The more you are asked to serve in coordination with others, the more experience you will gain.
+Some are unwilling to cooperate with others in service to God, even when they have been called upon; these are lazy people who covet comfort.
+The more you are asked to cooperate with others to serve, the more experience you will gain.
 Due to having more burdens and experiences, you will gain more opportunities to be perfected.
-Therefore, if you can serve God with sincerity, then you will be mindful of God’s burden; as such, you will have more opportunities to be perfected by God.
+Therefore, if you can serve God with sincerity, then you will be considerate of God’s burden; as such, you will have more opportunities to be perfected by God.
 It is just such a group of people that is currently being perfected.
-The more the Holy Spirit touches you, the more time you will devote to being mindful of God’s burden, the more you will be perfected by God, and the more you will be gained by Him—until, in the end, you will become a person whom God uses.
+The more the Holy Spirit moves you, the more you will be considerate of God’s burden, the more you will be perfected by God, and the more you will be gained by Him—until, in the end, you will become a person whom God uses.
 At present, there are some who carry no burdens for the church.
 These people are slack and sloppy, and only care about their own flesh.
 Such people are extremely selfish, and they are also blind.
 If you cannot see this matter clearly, you will not carry any burden.
 The more considerate you are of God’s intentions, the greater the burden He will entrust to you.
 The selfish are unwilling to suffer such things; they are unwilling to pay the price, and, as a result, they will miss opportunities to be perfected by God.
 Are they not doing themselves harm?
 If you are someone who is considerate of God’s intentions, then you will develop a true burden for the church.
 In fact, instead of calling this a burden you bear for the church, it would be better to call it a burden you bear for your own life’s sake, because the purpose of this burden you develop for the church is to have you use such experiences to be perfected by God.
 Therefore, whoever carries the greatest burden for the church, whoever carries a burden for life entry—they will be the ones who are perfected by God.
 Have you seen this clearly?
 If the church you are with is scattered like sand, but you are neither worried nor anxious, and you even turn a blind eye when your brothers and sisters are not normally eating and drinking of God’s words, then you are not carrying any burdens.
 Such people are not the kind in whom God delights.
 The kind of people in whom God delights hunger and thirst for righteousness and are considerate of God’s intentions.
-Thus, you should become mindful of God’s burden, here and now; you should not wait for God to reveal His righteous disposition to all humanity before growing mindful of God’s burden.
+Thus, you should become considerate of God’s burden, here and now; you should not wait for God to reveal His righteous disposition to the myriad people before becoming considerate of God’s burden.
 Would it not be too late by then?
 Now is a good opportunity to be perfected by God.
 If you allow this chance to slip through your fingers, you will regret it for the rest of your life, just as Moses was unable to enter the good land of Canaan and regretted it for the rest of his life, dying with remorse.
-Once God has revealed His righteous disposition to all peoples, you will be filled with regret.
+Once God has revealed His righteous disposition to the myriad peoples, you will be filled with regret.
 Even if God does not chastise you, you will chastise yourself out of your own remorse.
-Some are not convinced by this, but if you do not believe it, just wait and see.
-There are some people whose sole purpose is to fulfill these words.
-Are you willing to sacrifice yourself for the sake of these words?
+Some are not convinced by these words, but if you do not believe them, just wait and see.
+Some people will see these words come true in themselves.
+Are you willing to turn yourself into a sacrifice for these words?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Be Considerate of God’s Intentions in Order to Attain Perfection